 Admission to Degree Program

 The degree program carries special enrollment limitations.
-Please see the Marriott School of Management Advisement Center for specific details.
+Please see the BYU Marriott Undergraduate Advisement Center for specific details.

 Financiers are the gatekeepers of the money within an economy.
 Finance is the study of the entire process from both sides—the financier holding the financial capital and the entity requesting the use of that capital.
 It explores how and under what conditions financial capital is transferred from the financiers to the corporations, governments, and individuals seeking to use the money.